 Cleavr will automatically install PHP, NodeJS, and a database server if one has not already been installed on the server.
 Also, Cleavr will automatically configure a base .env file for your application and fill in the database connection information.

-In the Web App section, click Complete Setup for the web app that was automatically added after your site is successfully created.
+In the deployment workflow section, click Complete Setup for the deployment workflow that was automatically added after your site is successfully created.

 Configure code repository